Wealthsimple Personal vs Wealthsimple TFSA account (Full Comparison)

 Wealthsimple Personal Account

-A wealthsimple Personal account is simply a Wealthsimple Trade’s cash or a non-registered account.
+A Wealthsimple Personal account is simply a Wealthsimple Trade’s cash or a non-registered account.
 Wealthsimple personal accounts have no limit on the number of stock trades, deposits, and withdrawals.
 However, profits from a Personal account are taxable income.

 Dividends from stocks or ETFs are also taxable inside a Personal account.